mobiusklein/mzpeak_prototyping/doc/index.md

 This example uses a δ-encoding for the m/z array chunks' values, which can be efficiently reconstructed with very high precision for 64-bit floats.
 The m/z values within the `mz_chunk_values` list aren't accessible to the page index, but the `_start` and `_end` columns are.
 The chunk values are still subject to Parquet encodings so they can be byte shuffled as well which further improves compression.

+#### Opaque Array Transforms

+TODO: Describe how to use Numpress encodings in the chunked encoding.
+TODO: Consider if we should split out the fixed point into a separate column and then we can store this data as a uniform length unsigned int32.

 ## Why all these root nodes?

 **Couldn't we just unwrap the top-level struct and move on with things?**